TomONeill/persistentdesktopicons/README.md

 The silent application that fixes your desktop icons behaviour on resolution changes.

 <strong>Current version:</strong> 2.1a<br />
-<strong>Note: </strong> Only the initial state (so when the application started) is being saved and being restored once you return to the initial resolution.
-So you're fine if you are using this for playing games (2160 -> 1080p -> 2160p).
-More coming soon.
+<strong>Note: </strong> The application in it's current state works fine if you are:<br />
+- Using this for playing games (say you're on 2160p and have to go to 1080p for the game and come back to 2160p)<br />
+- Using this when your desktop icons have moved around after turning your monitor off and on.<br />
+AND: not moving any desktop icons around since the application started.<br />
+Expect better support in the future.

 # Download
 <a href="https://github.com/TomONeill/persistentdesktopicons/releases/download/v2.1a/Persistent.Desktop.Icons.v2.1a.zip">Download now</a>